chrisdegutis/configure-ad/README.md

 </p>

 <h1>On-premises Active Directory Deployed in the Cloud (Azure)</h1>
-This project demonstrates deploying an Active Directory Domain Services (AD DS) environment inside Microsoft Azure Virtual Machines to simulate a real enterprise identity infrastructure.
-It walks through provisioning Azure compute resources, configuring networking, installing AD DS, and joining a client VM to a domain.
+This project demonstrates deploying and managing an Active Directory Domain Services (AD DS) environment in Microsoft Azure using Windows Server and Windows client virtual machines.
+The lab includes provisioning cloud infrastructure, configuring networking and DNS, installing and promoting a Domain Controller, and joining a client machine to the domain.
 <br><br>
-Both infrastructure setup and domain operations tasks are included, showcasing cloud-based system administration and directory service management that aligns with real-world IT environments.<br />
+It also covers core Active Directory administration tasks, including user and organizational unit management, Group Policy configuration, account lockout policies, and password resets.<br />

 <h2>What This Project Does</h2>